aquariiuu240/wrenform/Syntax.md

 ### Responsive design

 wrenform currently supports 5 different screensizes, specified in the variable `wf.defaults`.
 Change these as you wish, but make sure to update the variable before calling the function.
+To specify a max width, add `-sn` to your class (where `n` is a number between 1 and 5, specified in `wf.defaults`), e.g. `ecol-5 ecol-3-s2`.

+You can also use the `show` and `hide` classes (the names are self explanatory) and like all classes, use the responsive modifiers.